Keith Lee (wrestler): Other media

 Lee made his video game debut as a playable character in WWE 2K20 and appears in WWE 2K22.
 Also, he appears in AEW Fight Forever as DLC.

 Personal life

 Lee married fellow professional wrestler Mia Yim in February 2022.
+They divorced in 2025.

 In 2020, during the Speaking Out movement, Lee alleged that a woman had spiked his drink and sexually assaulted him in 2016.